brendofranca/patients-management-backend/README.md

 ```
 This command will build the Docker images and start the containers for the backend application.

-1. Once the containers are up and running, you can access the backend API at [Swagger UI](https://localhost:8443/swagger/index.html).
+1. Once the containers are up and running, you can access the backend API documentation at [Swagger UI](https://localhost:8443/swagger/index.html){:target="_blank"}.
 2. You can now proceed with setting up and starting the frontend application to interact with the backend API.
 Refer to the frontend documentation for more details.

 # Additional Notes